Jrhenderson11/NLP/README.md

 ## Custom input data:

 A technique I've used quite a lot at various stages of the pipeline is to filter data based on some pre-made lists of data e.g names are selected by finding words that are capitalised and > 1/3 of the phrase is in the lists of names from the `files/names` files.
-The names files are from the nltk.names corpus and I've modified them to improve performace.
+The names files are from the nltk.names corpus and I've modified them to improve performance.

 I've modified the contents of the names files from nltk to remove words that commonly provide false positives ie the word "Urban" in names.family